-According to MobileCause, donors are three times more likely to give online in response to a direct mail appeal than an e-appeal.
+According to the Association of Fundraising Professionals, most nonprofits are still seeing a higher response rate for direct mail outreach than digital outreach alone.
 Direct mail creates a high-value, tangible interaction with donors.
 This touchpoint can serve as a campaign catalyst that ultimately directs donors to give online, on any device, at any time.

-Create a common thread for an omnichannel approach
+The state a common thread for an omnichannel approach

-Designate the name of the program (e.g., "2022 Annual Appeal") on your outer envelope and at the top of the letter.
+Designate the name of the program (e.g., "2025 Annual Appeal") on your outer envelope and at the top of the letter.
 This signifies to the reader this is a special campaign.
 For people who only give one time each year, this lets them know this is the most important campaign of the year.

 This can also help open up multi-touch opportunities across multiple channels.
-However, as much as an organization will call it an annual appeal mailing, for example, they might not be unifying under that theme.
+However, although an organization will call it an annual appeal mailing, for example, they might not be unifying under that theme.

-A lot of times, we will actually create a logo for the campaign itself.
+To ensure donors recognize an all-embracing theme, create a logo for the campaign itself.
 Then the entire campaign becomes branded and shares a common look no matter where you see it.
 From a mailer to an email to the website, the campaign logo helps tie everything together.